Spectral signature of high-order photon processes enhanced by Cooper-pair pairing: Introduction

-{In this experiment, we implement a superconducting $LC$ oscillator shunted by a {two-Cooper-pair} tunnel element.
-We place ourselves in the unexplored regime where the tunneling energy is smaller than the oscillator transition energies, and the zero-point phase fluctuations exceed {one: $\EJ/\hbar\Omega = 0.28$ and $\phizpf = 3.4$}.
+{In this experiment, we implement a superconducting $LC$ oscillator shunted by {an approximate two-Cooper-pair tunneling} element. {We place ourselves in the unexplored regime where the tunneling energy is smaller than the oscillator transition energies, and photon-photon interactions of order larger than two (Kerr) dominate, or equivalently zero-point phase fluctuations exceed 3.
+We achieve $\EJ/\hbar\Omega = 0.28$ and $\phizpf = 3.4$}. {We probe our circuit through microwave spectroscopy, which is better suited than correlation measurements to the regime where interactions exceed the oscillator linewidth}.
 We measure the first four transition energies of our device, and find that unlike a Kerr resonator, they do not follow a monotonic trend.
 Instead, we observe an alternation of the sign of the oscillator frequency shift for each added photon.
-From this spectroscopic signature, we extract {two-, three-, and four-photon} interaction processes of amplitudes greater than {\SI{70}{\mega\hertz}}, that alternate in sign, and far exceed the transition linewidths of {\SI{200}{\kilo\hertz}}.
-The realization of these unprecedentedly high-order photon processes opens avenues in microwave quantum optics, such as multi-photon quantum logic \cite{Prabin2013}, the study of many-body photon states \cite{Ma2019}, or the processing of protected qubits \cite{Cohen2017}.}
+From this spectroscopic signature, we extract {two-, three-, and four-photon} interaction processes of amplitudes greater than {\SI{70}{\mega\hertz}}, that alternate in sign, and far exceed the transition linewidths of {\SI{200}{\kilo\hertz}}. {Entering the regime of strong high-order photon interactions opens many possibilities in microwave quantum optics such as multi-photon quantum logic \cite{Prabin2013}, the study of many-body photon states \cite{Ma2019}, or the processing of protected qubits \cite{Cohen2017}.}}